Marjorie Harris Carr Cross Florida Greenway: History

 Planning was once again given the go-ahead in 1963 with support from President John F. Kennedy, who allocated one million dollars to the project.
 The next year, President Lyndon Johnson set off the explosives that started construction.
 It was intended that the canal, along with the St. Johns-Indian River Barge Canal, would provide a quicker and safer route across Florida by 1971.
 Opponents subsequently campaigned against the canal on environmental grounds, and a lawsuit was filed against the Army Corps by the Florida Defenders of the Environment and the Environmental Defense Fund.
-The lawsuit resulted in a temporary injunction against the project in January 1971 and days later was halted by President Richard Nixon's signing of an executive order.
+The lawsuit resulted in a temporary injunction against the project in January 1971, and days later was halted by President Richard Nixon's signing of an executive order.
 Approximately $74 million had been spent on the project up until the 1971 cessation of activities.

 The project was officially deauthorized by Congress in 1990, and the lands were turned over to the state of Florida for use as public conservation and recreation area, becoming the Cross Florida Greenway State Recreation and Conservation Area in 1991.
-In 1998, the land was renamed the Marjorie Harris Carr Cross Florida Greenway in honor of Marjorie Harris Carr, who had led opposition to the canal with the organization she co-founded, Florida Defenders of the Environment.
+In 1998, the land was renamed the Marjorie Harris Carr Cross Florida Greenway in honor of Marjorie Harris Carr, who had led the opposition to the canal with the organization she co-founded, Florida Defenders of the Environment.
 Carr had died the prior year at age 82.